Potato0112/cse15l-lab-reports/lab-report-1-week-2.md

 2. download VScode
 3. create cse15L folder somewhere on computer
 4. go into terminal in VScode and cd to cse15L folder
-5. should look like this:
+5. should look like this(disregard code shown):

 ![Image](screen1.png)